nhsconnect/FHIR-CDS/pages/explore/api_questionnaire.md

       <td><code class="highlighter-rouge">1..1</code></td>
     <td>code</td>
     <td>group | display | boolean | decimal | integer | date | dateTime + <a href="https://www.hl7.org/fhir/stu3/valueset-item-type.html">QuestionnaireItemType (Required)</a></td>
 <td>The type of questionnaire item this is.
-If this is set to 'group', the EMS User interface must present all sub-items together to the user, with the group item description as the header.</td>
+If this is set to 'group', the EMS User interface MUST present all sub-items together to the user, with the group item description as the header.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">item.enableWhen</code></td>